amckennafoster/nbidata/docs/curation/curation.md

 - If known, in the data dictionary note the datum used (e.g. NAD87)

 #### Date and Time
-- Date and Time are separate fields
+- Date and Time are separate columns
 - Date is separated into three columns: year, month, and day
-- If time is important to the data, separated the time parts into seperate columns and use a 24 hour system. e.g. hour, minutes, and seconds.
+- If time is important to the data, separate the time parts into seperate columns (e.g. hour, minutes, seconds) and use a 24 hour format.

 ---